gjermundgaraba/bjaanes.github.io/_posts/2015-06-28-picks-of-the-month-june-2015.md

 <a href="http://gjermundbjaanes.com/why-its-so-important-to-stand-up/" target="_blank">Why it’s so important to stand up</a>

+&nbsp;

 # #2 Blogpost: "We have a problem with promises" by Nolan Lawson

-I have used promises quite much for a while now, but I didn't use their true potential (I didn’t even know).
+I have used promises quite a lot for a while now, but I didn't use their true potential (I didn’t even know).
 From this blog post I learned how to write cleaner and more powerful promise based code in Angular (and really everywhere else too).

 The blog post about really helped me understand how to properly promises them.